 The Mastro Guide – web development simplified.

-In later chapters, you’ll statically generate a blog, and implement a to-do list app: once with plain client-side JavaScript, then reactively.
-In the last third, you’ll run a server with a REST API, learn about caching, and discover some of the design space around different web application architectures.
+- In the last part of this guide, you’ll run a server with a REST API, learn about bundling and caching, and discover some of the design space around different web application architectures.

-This guide does not show you everything you’ll ever need to know when creating websites.
+This guide does not show you everything you’ll ever need to know about websites.
 Instead, it shows you the door to the world of web design, giving you an overview over the landscape, and tells you where to learn more.
 While the minimal Mastro framework is used for practical examples, the patterns discussed are universal.

 Table of Contents